Nitrokey/nitrokey-start-firmware/doc/generating-2048-RSA-key.rst

 enough computational resource, that would be true, but less is better for power consumption.

-For security, the key length is a single factor.
+For security, the key length is just a single factor.
 We had and will have algorithm issues, too.
 It is true that it's difficult to update our public keys, but this problem wouldn't be solved by just have longer keys.